Editors Note: This is an updated and revised edition for 2018.

 You may not think this is an important topic but it is something I think you’ll be glad you have prepared for as the challenges and dangers in our society become greater and more profound.
 As Backdoor Survival’s mantra says, “Prepare for the worst and hope for the best.”
 That just might be the best advice to follow.

 Consistency and maintenance of routine in a crisis are important to the well-being of everyone but to a child it may be even more profound as it affects their calmness and peace of mind, now and perhaps for a lifetime.
 You must assess if a homeschooling situation would be beneficial at this point.
 We are not talking an all-out, full-bore school program.

-The idea is to simplify and pare down to basics until the extent and longevity of a disruption can be assessed.
-After the assessment you will be in a better place to determine the scope of the learning program that might be needed.
+The idea is to simplify and pare down to basics until the extent and longevity of disruption can be assessed.
+After the assessment, you will be in a better place to determine the scope of the learning program that might be needed.

 This article will hopefully provide some basic preparedness planning you can make now to insure a more peaceful family situation, and a continuation of learning should you ever find yourself in the circumstance where you need to supply an education for your children or grandchildren.